Birding Tour Nepal: Easy Himalayan Birding

 Days 7 – 8.
 Chitwan National Park

-Chitwan is Nepal’s oldest national park, and it conserves the largest tract of threatened lowland Terai grasslands and subtropical forests dominated by sal trees (Shorea robusta) in Nepal.
-The increasingly scarce Bengal Florican is one of our key targets here, and with luck we may sight this species.
-With a touch of additional luck we may just enjoy visuals of a male doing its spectacular display.
-Chitwan is home to a wide variety of other forest and grassland specialties.
-These include species like Indian Grassbird, Bristled Grassbirds, Jerdon’s Babbler, Slender-billed Babbler (the best place on the Indian subcontinent for this species), White-tailed Stonechat, Black-breasted Weaver, Barred Buttonquail, Rosy Pipit, and the hulking Lesser Adjutant.
+Chitwan is Nepal’s oldest national park, and it conserves the largest tract of threatened lowland Terai grasslands and subtropical forests, dominated by sal trees (Shorea robusta), in Nepal.
+Chitwan is home to a wide variety of other forest and grassland specials.
+These include species like Indian Grassbird, Bristled Grassbird, Jerdon’s Babbler, Slender-billed Babbler (the best place on the Indian subcontinent for this species), White-tailed Stonechat, Black-breasted Weaver, Barred Buttonquail, Rosy Pipit, and the hulking Lesser Adjutant.
 We will also have to be on the lookout for the skulking, yet breathtakingly beautiful Himalayan Rubythroat as we make our way around suitable scrub habitat.

 The sal forests and forest edges are home to a plethora of exciting specials, including a diversity that ranges from the tiny White-browed Piculet to the sizeable and noisy Red Junglefowl and Indian Peafowl.
 The forest edge provides a great location from which to spot the strikingly large and colorful Great Hornbill as well as Red-headed Trogon, Green-billed Malkoha, and the spectacular Common Green Magpie.
 Visitors to Chitwan are typically impressed by the abundance and diversity of amazingly colored woodpeckers, which include Himalayan Flameback, Greater Flameback, and Black-rumped Flameback as well as both Lesser Yellownape and Greater Yellownape among a host of others (see below).
 We may also find the vociferous pair of Greater Necklaced Laughingthrush and Lesser Necklaced Laughingthrush as they move through the woodland in large and marauding flocks.
 Other birds that we will be on the lookout for in the woodlands here include Slaty-headed Parakeet, Red-breasted Parakeet, Fulvous-breasted Woodpecker, Streak-throated Woodpecker, Grey-headed Woodpecker, Black-backed Forktail, Orange-bellied Leafbird, Golden-fronted Leafbird, Ashy Bulbul, Yellow-eyed Babbler, Lesser Racket-tailed Drongo, Blue-eared Kingfisher, Blue-bearded Bee-eater, and Sultan Tit.